appium/appium-espresso-driver/docs/guides/compose.md

 Calling other driver element-specific APIs not listed above would most likely throw an exception.

+## Troubleshooting

+Refer to the [Jetpack Compose Issues](../troubleshooting/compose.md) guide for handling potential issues.

 ## More Resources

-If session startup or Compose interactions fail, refer to the [Compose Troubleshooting](../troubleshooting/compose.md) guide.

 For more information on Compose-based driver usage and capability setup, refer to end-to-end tests: